You've Got Questions?

 When is this game available to buy?

-Right now!
 Go to our shop to purchase your copy.
-You will also find us on Amazon as well as bookstores， game stores, and toy stores.
-We will post a list of our Brick and Mortar stores in July.
+You will also find us on Amazon as well as bookstores, game stores, and toy stores.
+Here is a list of our Brick and Mortar stores.
+If you don't see our game in your local stores, let them and us know you'd want us there.

 What makes your game so special?